ippontech/blog-usa/posts/kotlin-like-java-but-better-1.md

 ```
 As a result of this feature, NullPointerExceptions will never be thrown in
 pure Kotlin code unless you explicitly throw one.
 They won't be missed!
 Kotlin
-also provides some additonal syntax to help working with these new null
+also provides some additional syntax to enable working with these new null
-constraints easier.
+constraints.

 Inline null-checks can be used to access methods or fields of an object that
 may or may not be null.
-If the object is null, then expression is evaluated as
+If the object is null, then the expression is
-null.
-If the object is not null, then the expression is evaluated as normal.
+evaluated as null.
+If the object is not null, then the expression is evaluated
+as normal.
 ```
 var name: String? = null
 var length: Int? = name?.length()